yrnkrn/zapcc/README.md

 * zapcc will now target mingw-w64 and ignore Visual C++, even if installed.

-To target mingw-builds 32 bits, download the apporpriate 32 bits distribution of mingw-builds and replace `x86_64` with `i686` in the configuration.
+To target mingw-builds 32 bits, download the appropriate 32 bits distribution of mingw-builds and replace `x86_64` with `i686` in the configuration.

 ## Running the tests